f5devcentral/f5-101-lab-kubernetes/docs/index.rst

 The purpose of this lab is to give you more visibility on

 * Overview of Kubernetes and its key components
-* Install Kubernetes in different flavors: All-in-one, One kubernetes Cluster (1 Master and 2 minions),
 * How to launch application in Kubernetes
 * How to install and use F5 containerized solutions (Container connector, Application Service proxy and F5 kube proxy)